rswernofsky/space-invaders/README.md

 ## Attribution
 Contributions made from [@JimmieLB](https://github.com/JimmieLB)!

+This was created for the curriculum for a Python bootcamp at [Digital Ready](https://www.digitalready.org/).

 This was built using some of the materials from the following sources:
 * https://codingal.com/coding-for-kids/blog/space-invaders-game-using-python/
 * https://github.com/clear-code-projects/Space-invaders/tree/main